Azure/iotedge/edge-modules/TransactableModuleSample/README.md

 1. Under **Notes for certification**, include a message to indicate that "this offer is created for the transactable edge module private preview".
 The certification team will contact us to approve the offer.
 1. Once certification and allow-listing is complete, click **Go live**.
 The offer must be live in order for module deployment to work.

-## Step 4: Give user "IoT Hub Data Contributor" role
+## Step 4: Give user "IoT Hub Data Contributor" role for the IoT Hub and "Contributor" for the subscription

 To deploy the module to an IoT Edge device, the user must use Azure AD authentication when interacting with IoT Hub.
 An IoT Hub Owner must grant the user (including themselves) the "IoT Hub Data Contributor" role